fsciortino/Aurora/docs/params.rst

 The atomic symbols of the non-simulated background species, whose fluxes towards the walls must be specified to properly calculate the sputtering of the simulated impurity, must be specified in the list `full_PWI["background_species"]`.
 The way of specifying these fluxes is through the parameter `full_PWI["mode"]`:

 * If equal to 'manual', then the fluxes of all the background species are manually specified by the user in the lists `full_PWI["main_wall_fluxes"]` and `full_PWI["div_wall_fluxes"], respectively for main and divertor walls, in s^-1.
-The specified values will be set as constant for all steps of the time grid.
+The specified values will be set as constant for all steps of the time grid, unless the ELM model is also used.
+In the latter case, the user can also specify the peak values of these fluxes, during ELMs, in the lists `full_PWI["main_wall_fluxes_ELM"]` and `full_PWI["div_wall_fluxes_ELM"], respectively for main and divertor walls, in s^-1.
+If the specified peak values are higher than the "baseline" values, then a time-dependent ELM-driven shape of these fluxes is created, in the same way as it is done e.g. for the Mach number.
 Of course, all these lists must have the same length of `full_PWI["background_species"]`, with ordered elements.

 * If equal to 'files', then the fluxes of all the background species are taken from Aurora simulations performed in advance, one for each background species.
 Note that, for this option to work, the simulations of any background specied must had been performed on exactly the same time grid on which the current simulations is being performed.
 The absolute locations of the files containing the data of the background simulations will be contained in the list `full_PWI["files"]`.
 Aurora expect these to be pickle files containing a dictionary named `reservoirs`, which is exactly the same Python object as normally produced by a simulation (see tutorial for more details), which will contain the wall fluxes of the already simulated background species.
 Of course, the list of such files must have the same length of `full_PWI["background_species"]`, with ordered elements.